Ferries from

 There are 2 ferry routes.
 Ferries from Auckland to Great Barrier (Tryphena) and Auckland to Great Barrier (Port Fitzroy) are popular ferry trips from New Zealand to Great Barrier Island.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-New Zealand to Great Barrier Island ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+New Zealand to Great Barrier Island ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

-Book and compare New Zealand Great Barrier Island ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare New Zealand to Great Barrier Island ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.